-Computer Loaner Program: Students may sign-out a loaner device from the library if their school issued or personal device is out for repair.
+Computer Loaner Program: Students may sign-out a loaner device from the library if their school issued device is out for repair.
 The use of the Loaner Program is intended to be temporary and long-term use of a loaner device is prohibited.
-Students may not use a loaner device in place of enrolling in the NHS 1:1 Program or registering a personal device.
+Students may not use a loaner device in place of enrolling in the NHS 1:1 Program.